wassname/openshift-celery-cartridge/README.md

 To install
 ---------------------

-    rhc cartridge-add https://raw.github.com/wassname/openshift-celery-cartridge/master/metadata/manifest.yml -a `<appname>`
+    rhc cartridge-add https://raw.github.com/wassname/openshift-celery-cartridge/master/metadata/manifest.yml -a "appname"

-Any log output will be generated to ${OPENSHIFT_HOMEDIR}logs/celery_log.txt and will be viewable with the rhc tail "appname" command
+Any log output will be generated to `${OPENSHIFT_HOMEDIR}logs/celery_log.txt` and will be viewable with the rhc tail "appname" command

 This was tested using: